tez-capital/docs.tez.capital_content/en/tezbake/tutorials/monitoring-logs-and-status.md

 Monitoring just the `node` process shows blocks being synchronized in real time by your node.

-Monitoring just the `baker` process shows all attempts to endorse and bake blocks.
-The baker process works along with the node process to inject blocks and endorsements into the Tezos network.
+Monitoring just the `baker` process shows all attempts to attest and bake blocks.
+The baker process works along with the node process to inject blocks and attestations into the Tezos network.

 Monitoring just the `accuser` process shows the attempts of your node to call our double baking events on the Tezos network.
 Normally you should not see anything in this log.